-You can declare constants and variables in the declarative part of any PL/SQL block, subprogram, or package.
-Declarations allocate storage for a value, specify its datatype, and specify a name that you can reference.
+You can declare constants and variables in the declarative part of any PL/SQL block, a subprogram, or package.
+Declarations allocate storage for a value, specify its data type, and specify a name that you can reference.
 Declarations can also assign an initial value and impose the NOT NULL constraint.

 Every explicit cursor and cursor variable has four attributes: %FOUND, %ISOPEN %NOTFOUND, and %ROWCOUNT.
 When appended to the cursor or cursor variable, these attributes return useful information about the execution of a data manipulation statement.

 The implicit cursor SQL has additional attributes, %BULK_ROWCOUNT, and %BULK_EXCEPTIONS.

 To execute a multi-row query, Oracle opens an unnamed work area that stores processing information.
 You can access this area through an explicit cursor, which names the work area, or through a cursor variable, which points to the work area.
 To create cursor variables, you define a REF CURSOR type, then declare cursor variables of that type.

 If you want to learn SQL in-depth, check out this SQL Tutorial!